jbermudes/scale-av-web/index.md

 volunteer timeline
 ------------------
  - Most of the before-SCALE activities involve software development and hardware hacking in addition to the usual planning.
- - Feb 20 (Thu),  we will be setting up the conference rooms and the A/V command center.
+ - Feb 18 (Wed),  we will be setting up the conference rooms and the A/V command center.
- - Feb 21-23 (Fri-Sun),  we will be focused on live video and audio production and troubleshooting.
+ - Feb 19-22 (Thu-Sun),  we will be focused on live video and audio production and troubleshooting.
 Volunteer hours are 9-7pm, but A/V support may be required for some evening events.
 (NOTE: you are not expected to work the whole day, just whatever times you can manage.)
- - Feb 23 (Sun), once the conference is over,  we could use all the help we can get for tear down.
+ - Feb 22 (Sun), once the conference is over,  we could use all the help we can get for tear down.
 Most talks will be over by 5:30pm, but we can probably begin teardown of rooms that are no longer being used.
  - After, we will have a post-mortem and finish up with any video editing tasks needed to get all the videos uploaded to Youtube.

 volunteer signup
 ----------------
 If you are interested in volunteering with us,

- - Sign up [here](http://bit.ly/L0vGSa) at your earliest convenience so we can get a good idea of what our staffing will be and whether we need to heavily recruit for certain time slots.
+ - Sign up [here](http://goo.gl/forms/Dqll3sXwe7) at your earliest convenience so we can get a good idea of what our staffing will be and whether we need to heavily recruit for certain time slots.
  - Sign up for the [scale-av mailing list](https://lists.linuxfests.org/cgi-bin/mailman/listinfo/scale-av).
 This is we discuss things relating to A/V and where announcements will be made.
 It will get busier as we get closer to SCALE.
 Please feel free to ask questions and contribute your ideas.
-Don't let Feb 21 or 22nd be the first time we hear from you.
+Don't let Feb 19  be the first time we hear from you.
  - Bookmark [this page](http://scale-av.github.io/scale-av-web/).
 It will be a centralized place to direct people to current scale-av plans and activities.
 We will be posting more information as we figure out logistical and technical issues.

 who are you?